 The Company strives to balance expected long-term returns and short-term volatility of pension plan assets.
 Favorable and unfavorable differences between the assumed and actual returns on plan assets are generally amortized over a period no longer than the average life expectancy of the plans' active participants.
-The actual rates of return on plan assets realized, net of investment manager fees, were 7.0%, 3.5% and 10.3% for fiscal 2019, 2018 and 2017, respectively.
+The actual rates of return on plan assets realized, net of investment manager fees, were 15.6%, 7.0% and 3.5% for fiscal 2020, 2019 and 2018, respectively.

-The fair value of plan assets at April 30, 2019 was \$169.5 million compared with \$156.5 million at April 30, 2018.
-The Company's plan assets exceeded the projected benefit obligation by \$0.7 million in fiscal 2019 and the projected benefit obligation exceeded plan assets by \$7.0 million in fiscal 2018.
-The \$7.7 million decrease in the Company's unfunded position during fiscal 2019 was primarily driven by the Company's \$7.3 million contributions.
-The Company expects its pension benefit to increase from \$0.6 million in fiscal 2019 to \$0.7 million in fiscal 2020, due primarily to a decrease in the expected interest cost, partially offset by a decrease in the expected long-term rate of return from 5.5% to 5.0%.
-The Company expects to contribute \$0.5 million to its pension plans in fiscal 2020, which represents discretionary funding.
-The Company made contributions of \$7.3 million to its pension plans in fiscal 2019.
+The fair value of plan assets at April 30, 2020 was \$190.7 million compared with \$169.5 million at April 30, 2019.
+The Company's projected benefit obligation exceeded plan assets by \$0.4 million in fiscal 2020 and the plan assets exceeded the projected benefit obligation by \$0.7 million in fiscal 2019.
+The \$1.1 million increase in the Company's unfunded position during fiscal 2020 was primarily driven by the decrease in the discount rate from 4.02% to 3.16%, partially offset by better than assumed asset returns.
+The Company expects its pension benefit to increase from \$0.7 million in fiscal 2020 to \$2.0 million in fiscal 2021, due primarily to asset returns, partially offset by a decrease in the expected long-term rate of return from 5.0% to 4.5%.
+The Company does not expect to contribute to its pension plans in fiscal 2021.
+The Company made contributions of \$0.5 million to its pension plans in fiscal 2020.

-Goodwill and Other Intangible Assets.
+Goodwill.
 Goodwill represents the excess of purchase price over the fair value of net assets acquired.
 The Company does not amortize goodwill but evaluates for impairment annually, or whenever events or changes in circumstances indicate that the carrying value may not be recoverable.

 In accordance with the accounting standards, an entity has the option first to assess qualitative factors to determine whether events and circumstances indicate that it is more likely than not that goodwill is impaired.
 If after such assessment an entity concludes that the asset is not impaired, then the entity is not required to take further action.
 However, if an entity concludes otherwise, then it is required to determine the fair value of the asset using a quantitative impairment test, and if impaired, the associated assets must be written down to fair value.
-There were no impairment charges related to goodwill for the fiscal years ended 2019 and 2018.
+There were no impairment charges related to goodwill for the fiscal years ended 2020 and 2019.

+Other Intangible Assets.
+Other intangible assets consist of customer relationship intangibles and trademarks.
 The Company amortizes the cost of other intangible assets over their estimated useful lives, which range from three to six years, unless such lives are deemed indefinite.
-There were no impairment charges related to other intangible assets for the fiscal years ended 2019 and 2018.
+The Company reviews its intangible assets for impairment when events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
+There were no impairment charges related to other intangible assets for the fiscal years ended 2020 and 2019.